mbhall88/TAC3_Report/manuscript.md

 I plan to continue writing the results and methods for Chapter 2 and 3 in parallel with the daily work I am doing.
-As the work in these chapters will be published together (see [Publication Strategy](#publication-strategy)) I hope to have completed a well-polished draft for them both by the end of the year.
+As the work in these chapters will be published together (see [Publication Strategy](#publication-strategy)) I hope to have completed a well-polished draft for them both by March 2021.

 As a lot of the work in Chapters 2 and 3 leverage (and improve) the methods in Chapter 1, I will revisit this chapter once the work in these two chapters is complete.
 By this point, the `pandora` paper will be submitted, as will the paper for Chapter 2 and 3.
 This will allow me to write a "finalised" methods and results section for Chapter 1.
-As such, I plan to take some time at the start of next year (2021) to work solely on getting Chapter 1 to a near-finished state.
+As such, I plan to have Chapter 1 finished by April 2021.

-Chapter 4 will be approached in a similar manner to Chapters 2 and 3 - writing methods and results in parallel with the work I am doing.
-This means I will hope to have this chapter in a near-complete state, regardless of whether I "finish" the project before when I need to submit.
+Chapter 4 is a particular goal of mine and something I would like to continue pursuing throughout my career.
+I won't have time to complete a *full* analysis in 6 months, but as I have most of the data and methods in place, I will be able to get a solid first draft done by October 2021.

 Lastly, I will work on the introductory chapter.
 I prefer to do this once I have a clear picture of all of the topics touched on in the body of the work.

-I plan to submit (pending a six-month extension) my thesis in October 2021.
+In summary, my current contract end date of 11/04/2020 is a bit earlier than I can realistically have Chapters 2 & 3 complete.
+Additionally, I would also need to finish writing Chapter 1 and the introductory component of the thesis in that same time period.
+Ultimately I would find a 6-month extension incredibly valuable and could produce complete versions of chapters 1-3 and a good draft for chapter 4 and submit by October 2021.

 ### List of scientific courses and conferences attended to date and planned for next year